niolabs/docs/docs/services/service-design-patterns/join.md

-# Restructure and Group Signals
+# Restructure and group signals

 If you have a list of signals that you want to condense into fewer signals or even one signal, there are a few nio Blocks that will help.
 The [_Join_ block](https://blocks.n.io/Join) is commonly used.

 ---

-## Paring Down Lists of Signals with the Join Block
+## Paring down lists of signals with the Join block

 The _Join_ block goes through every signal in an incoming list and consolidates them into a single signal based on the specified criteria.
 For example, if you have your signal with the numbers 1 through 5 from the previous example, you can shrink the list of five signals into one signal containing two attributes—one for odds and one for evens.
 ```